governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 You can pay for inference.
 You can pay for infrastructure and wrappers.

-But that does not mean the organisation has acquired capability.
+But buying intelligence is not the same thing as building capability.

-Capability is not model access.
-Capability is what the organisation can now do, repeat, govern, improve, and carry forward.
+Capability is what the organisation can now do repeatedly, reliably, governably, and with learning that carries forward.

 That still has to be built.

 It has to be built in workflows, context, standards, memory, reuse, and operating patterns.

-That is why buying AI is not the same as forming an AI-enabled organisation.
+That is why buying AI is not the same as becoming AI-capable.

 ## The biggest new resource is not just intelligence.
 It is attention